grnet/synnefo/docs/index.rst

 Quick Installation Guide
 ------------------------

-A quick installation guide is provided, that describes how to install synnefo in just one physical node for testing and development purposes.
-This guide is also useful to those interested in deploying synnefo in large scale, as a starting point that will help them get familiar with the synnefo components and overall architecture, as well as the interconnection between different services.
-Such an installation, also provides a quick preview of the basic synnefo features, although we would like to think that its real power will unveil while scaling.
+The quick installation guide describes how to install the whole synnefo stack in just two physical nodes, for testing and development purposes.
+This guide is useful to those interested in deploying synnefo in large scale, as a starting point that will help them get familiar with the synnefo components and overall architecture, as well as the interconnection between different services.
+Such an installation, also provides a quick preview of the basic synnefo features, although we would like to think that synnefo unveils its real power while scaling.

 The quick installation guide comes in two versions: